 I am a socio-cultural anthropologist with a STS focus and regional expertise in the US, Mexico, Bolivia, and Chile.
-I study gender, colonial, and class inequalities in transnational scientific communities, and forms of nationalism that are masked by appeals to scientific universalism.
+I study gender, colonial, and class inequalities in transnational scientific communities.

 An overview of my research projects is here, and more detailed information about each project is available in the links to the right.

 I completed my doctoral studies in the Department of Anthropology at the University of Chicago in 2014.
-Between graduating and coming to Michigan, I worked at UIC and Northwestern University.
 Originally from the UK, I have a BA in Archaeology from the University of Cambridge, where I specialized in European prehistory and archaeological science.